MMichaelVdV/CompPlantDev/README.md

 # Computational methods in plant developmental biology

-" I wish, lovely friend, that I were able to
+"I wish, lovely friend, that I were able to
-    Happily hand you at once the disentangling word!—
+    Happily hand you at once the disentangling word! —
 Watch now and be transformed, how bit by bit the plant-form,
     Guided stepwise, builds to emerge in blossom and fruit!
 Out of the germ it unfolds, the moment the still and fertile